Socket shield dental implant treatment

 Socket shield synonyms are abundant and the most common is partial extraction therapy

-Socket shield, partial extraction therapy, root membrane, PDL-mediated ridge preservation for immediate implant placement and partial root retention (PRR) are all names seen in the research.
+Socket shield, partial extraction therapy, root membrane, PDL-mediated ridge preservation for immediate implant placement and partial root retention (PRR) are all names that exist in the research.
 A circumferential socket shield goes by the name root-T-belt technique, although I can’t image that going over well with most dentists.

 Root submergence technique